adiiwill/pycmdtool/README.md

    - **Redirection**: Blue
    - **Client Errors**: Yellow
    - **Server Errors**: Red
-3. **Error Alerts**: If something goes wrong, the tool will let you know with a helpful message.

 ## What If Something Goes Wrong?

-- **File Not Found**: If your file isn’t where it should be, you’ll get a friendly error message.
+- **File Not Found**: If your file isn’t where it should be, you’ll get an error message.
 - **Request Issues**: Any problems with fetching data will be clearly reported.

 ## Contributing